 Just packing a gun means absolutely nothing.
 It’s merely a tool in a much more comprehensive self-defense strategy.
 In fact, developing situational awareness is far more likely to sway the odds in your favor.
 Without awareness, knowledge on how to use it, and — most importantly — self-defense education and training, carrying a gun is about as valuable as landing on the Normandy beaches with an accordion.

-Take a class from a qualified concealed carry instructor.
+Take a concealed carry training class from a qualified concealed carry instructor.
 Ideally, look for one who is USCCA certified.
 That man or woman will teach you a lot about what self-defense really means.
 You will learn that a self-defense encounter is nothing at all like shooting at the range.
 Ideally, the instructor will scare you half to death by helping you to realize how much you don’t know about real-life criminal encounters.
-That’s a good thing, as it will inspire you to think and train accordingly.
+That’s a good thing, as

 Some newly minted concealed carriers quickly tire of carrying a firearm at all times as they go about their lives.
 Frankly, it’s a pain.
 You must change your dress code.
 You’ll need to lug around a couple of pounds of less-than-comfortable weight.
 You’ll need to practice.
 You’ll need to plan for places where you can’t carry — like schools and government buildings.
 You’ll need to develop safe gun-storage practices at home, especially if you ever have kids in the house.